Old Rag: What to Know Before You Tackle This Bucket List Hike

 |Elevation Gain||2,608 feet|

 |Terrain||Mostly dirt, rock & gravel trails, plus intense rock scrambles|

 Old Rag Day Hike Tickets

-This is a reservation system to ease crowding by limiting the number of hikers on Old Rag.
-Each hiker or backpacker will be required to pay a $1 fee.
+This reservation system was put in place to ease crowding by limiting the number of people on Old Rag.
+Each hiker or backpacker is required to pay a $1 fee.

-A cap of 800 hikers will be set per day.
+A cap of 800 hikers is set per day.
 Half of the tickets (400) will be available for purchase 30 days in advance at www.recreation.gov.

 The other half (400) will be released for purchase online five days in advance.
-The pilot program will be evaluated at the end of the nine-month period.
+Data collected from this pilot program will continue to be evaluated by park officials.

 Go online to www.recreation.gov.
 You will need create and log in to a free account.
 Then, search for “Old Rag Mountain Tickets.”